doc-detective/doc-detective/samples/doc-content-inline-tests.md

 # Doc Detective documentation overview

-[comment]: # (test start {"id":"search-kittens", "detectSteps":false})
+[comment]: # (test start {"id":"doc-detective-docs", "detectSteps": false})

 [Doc Detective documentation](http://doc-detective.com) is split into a few key sections:

 [comment]: # (step {"action":"checkLink", "url":"https://doc-detective.com"})

-The landing page discusses what Doc Detective is, what it does, and who might find it useful.
+- The landing page discusses what Doc Detective is, what it does, and who might find it useful.

 - [Get started](https://doc-detective.com/get-started.html) covers how to quickly get up and running with Doc Detective.